 … I can’t imagine another person with the broad and sustained impact on pharmacy, UCSF, and society in general… Bob was a giant among us and very, very gentle and persistent crusader.

 Daniel A. Hussar, PhD, Dean Emeritus and Remington Professor Emeritus, Philadelphia College of Pharmacy, University of the Sciences

 Bob Gibson was a gentleman.
 His wisdom and leadership were provided in a manner that inspired his colleagues toward high personal goals and being committed ambassadors for the profession of pharmacy.
 His friendship and our discussions are of lasting value in professional responsibilities and service to others.

-Gifts to the School of Pharmacy in memory of Robert D. Gibson, PharmD ’58 may be made here.
-Please:
+To make a gift to the School of Pharmacy in memory of Robert D. Gibson, PharmD ’58:

 Click “Direct your gift to a specific area”

 Select “Pharmacy’s Greatest Need” (suggested)

 Under “Other,” type: in memory of Robert Gibson

 Friday, October 12, 2018, 3:00 – 5:00 pm